ringcentral/ringcentral-demos-oauth/README.md

 The examples here show both of the two above steps and integrate with existing SDKs where available.

-For more information, see the [RingCentral API Developer Guide on Authorization Code Flow](https://developer.ringcentral.com/api-docs/latest/index.html#!#AuthorizationCodeFlow).
+For a step-by-step guide, see the [RingCentral API Developer Guide section on Authorization Code Flow](https://developer.ringcentral.com/api-docs/latest/index.html#!#AuthorizationCodeFlow).

 ### Server-Side Web Apps